Board of Directors

 Professor Dimitri Constas

 Dimitri Constas spearheaded the establishment of IDIS and served as its Founding Director (1989–2005).
-He studied at Panteion University and the Law School of the Aristotle University of Thessaloniki, and subsequently at Carleton University and The Fletcher School of Law and Diplomacy, where he obtained the graduate degrees MA, MALD, and Ph.D.
-He introduced the teaching of International Relations at Panteion University and served as Visiting Professor in the Department of Political Science at the National and Kapodistrian University of Athens (1987–89).
+He studied at Panteion University and the Faculty of Law of the Aristotle University of Thessaloniki, and subsequently at Carleton University in Ottawa, Canada, and at the Fletcher School of Law and Diplomacy of Harvard and Tufts Universities, where he obtained the degrees of MA, MALD, and Ph.D.
+He introduced the teaching of International Relations at Panteion University and subsequently served as Visiting Professor in the Department of Political Science at the University of Athens (1987–1989).

-He was a Visiting Research Scholar at the Woodrow Wilson International Center for Scholars, the research institution of the U.S. Congress; a Senior Fulbright Fellow at Princeton University; and a Research Fellow in International Relations at the Center for European Studies (January–April 2011).
+He was a Visiting Research Scholar at the Woodrow Wilson Center, the research institution of the United States Congress, a Senior Fulbright Fellow at Princeton University, and a Research Fellow in International Relations at the Center for European Studies, Harvard University (January–April 2011).

-His scholarly, teaching, and research work is analyzed extensively in the honorary volume Theory and Practice in International Relations (2024, Papazisis Publications), edited by Maria Koppá (Panteion University) and Panayotis Tsakonas (University of Athens).
+His scholarly, teaching, and research contribution is extensively reviewed in the Festschrift Theory and Practice in International Relations (Papazisis Publications, 2024), edited by Maria Koppa (Panteion University) and Panayotis Tsakonas (National and Kapodistrian University of Athens).

-He served as Rector of Panteion University for two consecutive terms (1990–95), as Interim Minister of Press and Mass Media (August–September 1996), and represented Greece on the High Council of the European University Institute (1994–2004).
-In March 1997, he was appointed Ambassador ad personam and assigned the duties of Permanent Representative of Greece to the Council of Europe.
-During the Greek Presidency of the organization, he chaired the Committee of Permanent Representatives of the Council of Europe.
-Following the completion of his ambassadorial term, he became Greece’s representative to the Venice Commission (2002), where he was elected President of the Sub-Commission on International Law (2003–2006).
+He served as Rector of Panteion University for two consecutive terms (1990–1995), Caretaker Minister of Press and Mass Media (August–September 1996), represented Greece on the High Council of the European University Institute in Florence (1994–2004), and, in March 1997, was appointed Ambassador ad personam and entrusted with the duties of Permanent Representative of Greece to the Council of Europe.
+During the Greek Presidency of the Council of Europe, he chaired the Committee of Permanent Representatives.
+Following the completion of his diplomatic service, he was appointed Greece’s representative to the Venice Commission (2002), where he was elected Chair of the Sub-Commission on International Law (2003–2006).

-In connection with his tenure as Rector, he became the target of judicial prosecution that led to Greece being condemned by the European Court of Human Rights and the United Nations Human Rights Committee.
-The case concluded with the granting of a presidential pardon by the President of the Republic following a relevant resolution of Parliament.
+During his tenure as Rector, he became the target of judicial proceedings that ultimately resulted in the condemnation of Greece by both the European Court of Human Rights and the United Nations Human Rights Committee.
+The case concluded with the granting of a presidential pardon by the President of the Hellenic Republic following a relevant resolution adopted by the Hellenic Parliament.

 Administrative Staff